pri-k/docs-mysql/cluster-behavior.html.md

 ### <a id='state-snapshot-transfer-sst'></a>State Snapshot Transfer (SST)

 When a new node is added to the cluster or rejoins the cluster, it synchronizes state with the primary component via a process called SST.
 A single node from the primary component is chosen to act as a state donor.
 By default Galera uses rsync to perform SST, which blocks for the duration of the transfer.
-However, p-mysql is configured to use [Xtrabackup](http://www.percona.com/doc/percona-xtrabackup), which allows the donor node to continue to accept reads and writes.
+However, MySQL for Pivotal Cloud Foundry&reg; (PCF) is configured to use [Xtrabackup](http://www.percona.com/doc/percona-xtrabackup), which allows the donor node to continue to accept reads and writes.

 ## <a id="quorum"></a> Quorum ##